taksan/authenticator-saml-onelogin/keycloak-setup.md

 # Keycloak setup instructions

-Follow these instructions to set up Keycloak as the IDP for XWIKI.
+Follow these instructions to set up Keycloak as the IDP for XWiki.

 ## Step 1) Create your realm
 + [Follow the instructions in Keycloak documentation.](https://www.keycloak.org/docs/latest/getting_started/#creating-a-realm-and-a-user)